cristeigabriela/cristeigabriela/README.md

+## I may be inactive as I'm busy with work

 My name is Cristei Gabriel, I'm 18 years old and passionate about computers.
 I generally do work relating to systems programming, reverse engineering, 2d graphics, UI, meta programming and functional programming.

 Some work: